 Create an Indoor Obstacle Course

-Another stay at home kids activity is to create an obstacle course or maze.
+Another awesome indoor activity for preschoolers is to create an obstacle course or maze.
 Use any room or rooms in your house and set up a course.
 Create signs at each stop with the activity that the participant needs to complete.

 Start Some Seeds